Quantum imaginary time evolution and UD-MIS problem: Optimization method based on QITE

 \item We measure $|\phi^{qite}_t\rangle$ $M$ times ($M$ number of shots) in the computational basis, with $M << d$.
 We register the $M$ outputs $E_{i_m}$, with $1 \leq m \leq M$.

 \item Finally, with a classical computer, we choose from the $M$ outputs $E_{i_m}$ the one with less energy.

 \end{enumerate}

 The general idea of the method is the following.
 When applying QITE operator $\mbox{Q}_H(\tau, n_{max}, \mathcal{D})$ to the initial state $\ket{\psi_0}$, as $n_{max}$ grows, it is expected to obtain a superposition of eigenstates of $H$ with higher probabilities for the eigenstates with the smallest eigenvalues.
 In the case of Hamiltonians of the form given in Eq. \eqref{eq:H_optimization}, the Hamiltonian basis coincides with the computational basis.
 Therefore, when measuring in the computational basis, we obtain eigenstates of $H$, and we expect to obtain with more probability the eigenstates with lower eigenvalues.
 If we consider $M$ shots, the more we increase $M$, the more likely we are to get a good result, that is, a state with eigenvalue $E_i$ such that $E_i \leq E_0 + \delta E$ with $\delta E$ a tolerable error.
 However, the number of shots should not increase exponentially with the number of qubits, otherwise in the fourth step of the procedure we end up in a $for$ loop with an exponential number of iterations.
-In Section \ref{sec:numeric-results} we will numerically show that an exponential increase in $M$ is not needed.
+In Section \ref{sec:numeric-results}, we numerically show for 6-, 8- and 10-qubits graphs that the number of shots $M$ do not need to be drastically increased with the number of qubits.

 It should be noted that the state obtained by our method and the QITE state $|\phi^{qite}_t\rangle$ are not necessarily the same.
 While the first one is an eigenstate of $H$, obtained after a measurement, the second one, in general, is a superposition of eigenstates.
-When this output state is such that $E_i \leq E_0 + \delta E$ with $\delta E$ a tolerable error, we will call it an \textit{acceptable state}.
+When this output state is such that $E_i \leq E_0 + \delta E$ with $\delta E$ a tolerable error, we call it an \textit{acceptable state}.

 Since the proposed method is probabilistic, there is a failure probability associated with it, and the lower it is, the higher the chances of obtaining at least one acceptable eigenvalue of $H$ after $M$ shots.
 Given the QITE state at time $t$, $\ket{\phi^{qite}_t}$, when measuring one time ($M=1$) in the computational basis, the \textit{failure probability} is the probability of obtaining an eigenvalue $E_i > E_0+\delta E$, which is given by